oopilyk/stringr/README.md

-# RallyStrings 🎾
+# Stringr 🎾

 **Tennis racquet stringing marketplace - "Uber for stringing"**

-RallyStrings connects local tennis stringers with players who need quick, affordable racquet restringing.
+Stringr connects local tennis stringers with players who need quick, affordable racquet restringing.
 Think of it as Uber for tennis stringing with lightweight social features.

 ## 🎯 Product Vision